-Get research help from anywhere!
+Get information and research help from anywhere!
 Click on the "Ask Chat with a librarian" icon to start a chat session.
-We can help you to:
+We can help you with:

 What students are saying about Ask Chat with a Librarian